trao99/trao99.github.io/aboutme.md

 layout: page
 title: About me
 subtitle: Why you'd want to go on a date with me
+published: true
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Trishank Rao.

-- I rock a great mustache
-- I'm extremely loyal to my family
+- Computer Science
+- Machine Intelligence
+- Database and Information Systems
+-

 What else do you need?